okabe-lab/Watershed/README.md

-Matlab scripts for analyzing images of cleared cochlea immunostained with anti-MYO7A antibody (hair cell marker).
+Matlab scripts and Fiji macro for analyzing images of cleared cochlea immunostained with anti-MYO7A antibody using 3D watershed method.
 _____________________________________________________________________________________________

 This program needs: